robik/commandr/README.md

    - Provided validators for common cases: `EnumValidator`, `FileSystemValidator` and `DelegateValidator`

  - **Suggestions**
-   - Suggestion with correct flag, option or sub-command name are provided when user specifies invalid value
+   - Suggestion with correct flag, option or sub-command name is provided when user passes invalid value
    - Also supported for `EnumValidator` (`acceptsValues`)